mikecrbenton/manufacturer/README.md

 # Manufacturer - Final Project
-CSC 280 Software Engineering // Final project incorporating: Regular Expressions, JUnit Testing, and MVC
+CSC 280 Software Engineering // Final project incorporating: Regular Expressions, JUnit Testing, and MVC.
+Much of the project codebase is boilerplate, frameworks and project walkthrough.
+All methods, tests and modifications written for the assignment are indexed and labeled under the "Code Written" header for every corresponding section.

 ## Project Directive:
 The Manufacturer project is a multi-week assignment working in Netbeans IDE to gain a basic understanding of several JEE concepts: